About

 Manopt won the ORBEL Wolsey Award 2014 for best operational research software developed as part of a PhD thesis.

 The RANSO group organized a one-day workshop on Riemannian and nonsmooth optimization in Louvain-la-Neuve on Sept.
 25, 2015.
 Most people involved with Manopt at the time were present for this delightful day.
-See picture below.

 The original design, code and documentation of the toolbox is due to Nicolas Boumal.
 The design of the toolbox was imagined with Pierre Borckmans, who also contributed the PSO solver.
 The main developers are Nicolas and Bamdev Mishra.
 The RANSO group (Pierre-Antoine Absil, Yurii Nesterov and Rodolphe Sepulchre) provided helpful support and guidance at the onset.